MicrosoftDocs/intellicode/docs/faq.md

 ## Q. Why isn’t my favorite library seeing recommendations?

-For each languages, we continuously improve its base model's coverage of common libraries and types.
+For each language, we continuously improve its base model's coverage of common libraries and types.
 If there’s a common library you'd like to see included, use the feedback controls at the bottom of this page to let us know.

 For C# users, IntelliCode can learn patterns from your own code.
 For more information, see [IntelliCode team completions](custom-models.md).